What To Do If You Inherit A House?

 Income Tax When Inheriting A Property

-You’ll have to report your income to HMRC by 5th October on a paper return or 31 January via an online return following the end of the tax year.
+You’ll have to report your income to HMRC by 5 October on a paper return or 31 January via an online return following the end of the tax year.
+It may be wise to involve an accountant with experience of handling estates and inheritance tax.

 What Home Insurance Do I Need For An Inherited Property?